Family and Medical Leave Policies

 • Mandatory tenure review cannot be delayed more than 3 years under this policy.

-• Guidelines for Department Chairs on FMFL paperwork
+Guidelines for Unit Heads on FMFL paperwork

 • Become familiar with the FMFL policy.